presidentbeef/brakeman/README.md

 To do the opposite and only run a certain set of tests:

-    brakeman -t Find,ValidationRegex path/to/rails/app/root
+    brakeman -t SQL,ValidationRegex path/to/rails/app/root

 To indicate certain methods are "safe":

     brakeman -s benign_method,totally_safe path/to/rails/app/root

 By default, brakeman will assume that unknown methods involving untrusted data are dangerous.
-For example, this would a warning:
+For example, this would raise a warning:

     <%= some_method(:option => params[:input]) %>